Mixing has two functions:

 - to evenly distribute the various ingredients and

-Too much mixing produces a dough that is very extensible with reduced elastic properties.
-However undermixing may cause small unmixed patches which will remain unrisen in the bread.
-This will give a final loaf with a poor appearance inside.
+while undermixing may cause small unmixed patches which will remain unrisen in the bread giving a final loaf with a poor appearance inside.